Research course

 Course content

-Many research seminars are held in the Department on a weekly basis and allow staff and research students to stay in touch with the latest developments in their fields.
-The Department is one of the lead partners in the MAGIC project and research students can attend any of the postgraduate courses offered by the MAGIC consortium
+Many weekly research seminars are held in the Department, which allow staff and research students to stay in touch with the latest developments in their fields.
+These include an informal seminar series organised and given by Applied Mathematics PhD students in the department.
+The Department is one of the lead partners in the MAGIC project and research students can attend any of the postgraduate courses offered by the MAGIC consortium.

 Qualification, course duration and attendance options